 Market makers, both electronic and traditional, as well as other enhanced liquidity providers play a vital role in the strength of secondary markets, which are critical for healthy primary markets.
 No company will go public if it does not have a reasonable expectation that its securities will be liquid in the secondary markets.
 For those, like STA, who supported a Tick Size Pilot, it began with the fundamental belief that market makers matter and their role had been marginalized unnecessarily.
 The costs and risks associated with operating a trading desk, be it for market making or facilitating institutional order flow, combined with low incentives create an inefficient barrier to entry that, over the long term, will not be good for anyone.
 As an industry we need to remedy this.
 While STA realized that tick sizes were only one contributory factor and that a modern way to incentivize market making was needed, we supported the Tick Size Pilot, albeit a simpler version.

-In a letter to Senator Tim Johnson, then Chairman of the Committee on Banking, House and Urban Affairs dated March 20, 2012 we wrote:
+to Senator Tim Johnson, then Chairman of the Committee on Banking, House and Urban Affairs dated March 20, 2012 we wrote:

 “We believe both market makers and other liquidity providers dampen market volatility to the benefit of the marketplace and investor confidence.
 While we are not advocating a return to the past, we do believe in the benefits of enhanced liquidity and regulators need to find a modern way to incentivize its existence.”